 Laughing and Laughter – The Comic Singer

 Henri Salvador laughed a lot but he was always trying to make others laugh.
-He and his brother André played guitar as comic duet at the beginning of their careers, performing sketches and exchanging funny faces between each of their pieces.
-A few years later, while traveling through Brazil with Ray Ventura’s orchestra, he got the group through a bad show by imitating the cartoon character Popeye.
+He and his brother André played guitar as part of a comic duet early in their careers, performing sketches and exchanging funny faces between each of their pieces.
+A few years later, while traveling through Brazil with Ray Ventura’s orchestra, he managed to get the group through a particuarly bad show by imitating the cartoon character Popeye.
 Henri discovered his potential and took a liking to the one-man-show.

-His desire to clown can be clearly found in his songs.
-In the 60s Henri Salvador had several funny smash hits (Zorro est arrivé, Le travail c’est la santé, Juanita Banana…), the videos were each crazier than the last.
+His desire to clown around can be clearly found in his songs.
+In the 1960s Henri Salvador had several humorous smash hits (Zorro est arrivé, Le travail c’est la santé, Juanita Banana…).
+The videos were each crazier than the last.
 His taste for directing and love of comedy worked perfectly with the emerging TV culture.
-TVs began to enter French living rooms and Salvador’s comic personality pleased the whole family.
+Televisions began to enter French living rooms and Salvador’s comic personality appealed to the whole family.

 The Henry Cording Recording

-Henri Salvador was obsessed with comedy but also had very high standards and clear ideas of how music and particularly jazz, his first love, should be.
+Henri Salvador was obsessed with comedy but also had very high standards and clear ideas of how music and jazz in particular, his first love, should be.
 In 1956, the young Michel Legrand (whom Henri had hired as a conductor, feeling he had a great future ahead of him), returned from New York with a new musical genre in his luggage– rock and roll.

-Henri and his friend Boris Vian felt the rock and roll was nothing but a bad parody of jazz, and that if it were to conquer France it would only be in the form of a pastiche or joke.
+Henri and his friend Boris Vian felt that rock and roll was nothing but a bad parody of jazz, and that if it were to conquer France it would only be in the form of a pastiche or joke.
 So the three friends recorded a parody album, under the pseudonyms Henry Cording, Vernon Sinclair (Boris Vian) and Mig Bike (Michael Legrand), “Henry Cording and his Original Rock and Roll Boys”.
-The hoax was a huge success!
-Salvador, Vian and Legrand who did not believe in the future of French rock, found themselves forefathers of the genre.
+The hoax was a huge success: Salvador, Vian and Legrand, who did not believe in the future of French rock, became forefathers of the genre!
 Their songs Va t’faire cuire un œuf, man and Rock hoquet were taken, at least musically, seriously.